Find the Truth and Beauty in Your Work

 holding everything together with an gorgeous through-line.

-As you see this artist’s development through time,
+As you see your development through time,

 you will marvel.